noobCoding/CellEnrich/README.md

 ## Installation

-NOTE: on a fresh installation, users may need to install some required interpreter compilers for the system to install R packages further:
+NOTE: on a fresh installation, users may need to install some required interpreter compilers for the system to install other R packages:
 * C++ compiler
 * gfortran compiler (FYI: tips for [MAC](https://cran.r-project.org/src/base/R-4/) users or [other OS](https://fortran-lang.org/learn/os_setup/install_gfortran/))
 <br />